TheOldGuard/Swords-and-Shenanigans/docs/Gameplay/Session Things/Getting Started.md

 ## 1 -  Character Highlights

 Each character has an ever-growing list of cool things they can do.
-Each player will take turns choosing 1-3 capabilities, quirks, or equipment they would like to have an opportunity to highlight on screen during the session.
+Each player will take turns choosing 1 capability, quirk, or piece of equipment they would like to have an opportunity to highlight on screen during the session, as well as one for the person to go after them.
+The order will be determined randomly each session.
+The last player in order will choose something to highlight about the first player's character.

+When choosing highlights, make it something both interesting and reasonable.
+If you hit your highlights, you get XP, and if it's a highlight someone else gave you, they get XP also!

 ## 2 - Read Player Principles